 Have pressing questions about using the tool?
 Check out our user guides or get in touch: email@example.com.

 Good Splits is a free streaming royalty calculator for musicians.
 It’s cloud-based software that let’s creators and managers easily divvy up earnings from sales reports without doing any of the math.

 This tool allows musicians to quickly and easily calculate royalties from aggregator services like Tunecore, Distrokid, CDbaby, and more.
-This lets individuals responsible for divvying up song earnings to see what they owe to their collaborators (and pay them, too).
+This lets individuals responsible for divvying up song earnings to see what they owe to their collaborators.

 Good Splits works like a fancy calculator.
 After you upload your sales data file (.CSV) from your aggregator service, you will need to input splits for each collaborator, and assign songs to albums.
 Then click to start the calculation and after a few moments, you’ll be able to see which collaborators are owed what for each track and/or album they contributed to.
 You can use this to manage your payments to those collaborators without having to do any of the math yourself.